Brabho/FrontEnd/README.md

 Pure CSS and JavaScript.

-Powerful & LightWeight
+Powerful & LightWeight.

 ### Note
 Do not use with Bootstrap, Jquery or any another Framework / Library.

-Some Icons may not work in old browsers, so please double check for Production.
+Some `icons` may not work in old browsers, so please double check for Production.

 ### Version
-Stable Version 1.12
+Stable Version 1.13

 ### License
 (C) 2015 - 2017 under GNU General Public License Version 2.